chengengliu/chengengl.github.io/README.md

 ```
 subdomain takeover challenge.
 index performs as a logger and the status will be monitored by google analytics.
-Also the hrl will be sent to beeceptor.
+Also the href will be sent to beeceptor.
 ```